Skip to content

 Let’s play a word association game.

 My goal in this post isn’t a lofty one.
 It is to make you stop and think.
-I’m going to write about how we look at other specialties – ‘them‘ or the ‘out-group‘, in cognitive psychology parlance – and why we should throw away the stereotypes.
+I will write about how we look at other specialities – ‘them‘ or the ‘out-group‘, in cognitive psychology parlance – and why we should throw away the stereotypes.

-There are many stereotypes that we have been beholden to for far too long.
+We have been beholden to many stereotypes for far too long.
 The best example of this is the role of women in medicine.
 Please listen to Dara Kass and Jenny Beck-Esmay to really understand the inequities and what the FEMinEM team is doing to promote change.
-I’m only going to touch briefly on some of their challenges and leave it to them to educate you.
+I will touch briefly on some of their challenges and leave it to them to educate you.

-I imagine that when I asked you to think of an orthopaedic surgeon your brain took a few cognitive leaps and came up with something like the guy on the left.
-I want you to stop now and engage your brain instead and think of the orthopaedic surgeons you do know.
+I imagine that when I asked you to think of an orthopaedic surgeon, your brain took a few cognitive leaps and came up with something like the guy on the left.
+I want you to stop now, engage your brain instead, and think of the orthopaedic surgeons you know.
 Do they conform to this stereotype?

 Stewart Morrison is an orthopaedic registrar with an interest in social media and health.
 I’ve never seen him do press-ups in the department to get pumped up before a joint reduction, and he has actually published papers.
 He is the sort of orthopaedic trainee that this classic Christmas BMJ paper was written about.

 What about anaesthetists?
 What do you picture when you say this word out loud?
-Unless it is your chosen specialty then you might think they are all cryptic crossword solving eggheads.
-We use the shorthand of stereotypes to describe any craft group that is not our own.
+Unless it is your chosen speciality then you might think they are all cryptic crossword-solving eggheads.
+We use the shorthand of stereotypes to describe any craft group that is not ours.

 Media versus medical stereotypes

-We have moved on from the days of barber-surgeons who judged, like Robert Liston, on the sharpness of their steel and the speed of their saws.
+We have moved on from the days of barber surgeons who judged, like Robert Liston, on the sharpness of their steel and the speed of their saws.
 Now the general public compares us to what they see on television.
 ER was my first real exposure to television medics (Doctor Who doesn’t count).
 When, in 1994, I sat down to watch the first episode, strangely enough, during my first late shift as a medical student in the emergency department of Chelsea and Westminster Hospital, I was instantly hooked.
-Here were real, flawed doctors, who had bad days and good days and whose lives were infinitely more interesting than my own.
+Here were real, flawed doctors who had bad days and good days and whose lives were infinitely more interesting than mine.
 It became a standard to which my working day was judged.

 (Spoiler alert – paediatricians are not conniving psychopaths.
-If you really want to know where your specialty lies then you can take a look here.)
+If you want to know where your speciality lies, then you can take a look here.)

 All this use of stereotypes is just a joke, isn’t it?
 Just a laugh, a bit of friendly banter?
 Nobody gets hurt, do they?